Energy and Environmental

 - warm air is blown into your room via the floor vents

-- cool air is generated by use of the chilled beam control on the wall next to the light switch in your room
+- cool air is generated by use of the chilled beam control (Oventrop valve) on the wall next to the light switch in your room

 - both of these are adjustable

-With this warming and cooling system in place, you can perhaps begin to understand how leaving a window open for long periods of time while the building is heating in the winter, or cooling in the summer, leads to a huge waste of energy.
+With these control systems in place, you can perhaps begin to understand how opening a window open for long periods of time while the building is heating in the winter, or cooling in the summer, would lead to a huge waste of energy.